-Tomas Sander Poulsen Provice ApS
+Editing: Tomas Sander Poulsen, Provice Aps

-Published by:

-The Danish Environmental Protection Agency Strandgade 29 1401 Copenhagen K Denmark www.mst.dk/english

-Year:

-ISBN no.

-Disclaimer:
+ISBN: 978-87-93614-62-8

-When the occasion arises, the Danish Environmental Protection Agency will publish reports and papers concerning research and development projects within the environmental sector, financed by study grants provided by the Danish Environmental Protection Agency.
-It should be noted that such publications do not necessarily reflect the position or opinion of the Danish Environmental Protection Agency.

-However, publication does indicate that, in the opinion of the Danish Environmental Protection Agency, the content represents an important contribution to the debate surrounding Danish environmental policy.
+The Danish Environmental Protection Agency publishes reports and papers about research and development projects within the environmental sector, financed by the Agency.
+The contents of this publication do not necessarily represent the official views of the Danish Environmental Protection Agency.
+By publishing this report, the Danish Environmental Protection Agency expresses that the content represents an important contribution to the related discourse on Danish environmental policy.